hnmike/hnmike/resources/Data layers.md

+> [!summary] Tóm tắt
+> This text describes a paradigm shift in data processing, moving from traditional "Big Data" solutions to more scalable "Big RAM" tools like DuckDB, DataFusion, and Polars, leveraging multicore processors.
+It highlights the utility of the dbt extension for DuckDB in building complex data pipelines, structured into three distinct layers:
+>
+> 1.  **Source Layer:** Defines the initial ingress points for data, whether local or remote.
+> 2.  **Transformation Layer:** Where core data processing occurs within a DuckDB file, optimizing performance by fully utilizing available system resources.
+> 3.  **Serving Layer:** The final stage where transformed data is made accessible to consumers, exportable in various formats or transferred to other databases.
+>
+> A significant challenge addressed is data partitioning, which naturally arises as data accumulates.
+By processing data in independent partitions (e.g., daily or monthly), the need for complex "Big Data" tooling diminishes, effectively shifting the problem from memory constraints to compute time by ensuring no data is processed redundantly.
+Despite DuckDB's out-of-core capabilities, single-machine memory limitations persist.
+To mitigate this, the text advocates for strategies like utilizing DuckDB's highly optimized columnar storage and data compression, and processing data incrementally and idempotently to avoid redundant transformations.
+>
+> **Suggested Further Topics:**
+>
+> 4.  **Comparative Analysis of "Big RAM" Engines:** A deeper dive into the performance, features, and ideal use cases for DuckDB, DataFusion, and Polars.
+> 5.  **Optimizing dbt for Large Datasets on Single Nodes:** Advanced dbt techniques, best practices, and performance tuning specifically for DuckDB-based pipelines.
+> 6.  **Data Governance and Lineage in Local Data Workflows:** How to ensure data quality, track transformations, and manage metadata when using file-based or local database solutions.
+> 7.  **Integration of Local Analytical Engines with Cloud Data Platforms:** Strategies for using tools like DuckDB for initial processing or specialized analytics within a broader cloud-based data architecture.

 ## Data layers

 The rise of “Big RAM” and multicore utilization has started to eclipse “Big Data”, leading to the popularity of [simple, scalable data processing engines](https://georgheiler.com/post/making-bigdata-small-again/) like DuckDB, [DataFusion](https://github.com/apache/arrow-datafusion), and [Polars](https://pola.rs/).
 The [dbt extension for DuckDB](https://github.com/duckdb/dbt-duckdb) facilitates the implementation of complex pipelines and integration through a flexible plugin ecosystem.
 The accompanying diagram provides a blueprint for engineers to navigate data transformation, emphasizing crucial decisions within each layer.
 The diagram is a representation of a dbt project divided into three layers from left to right: source, transformations and serving layer.